Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 And a third option is a pay as you go system, like the type you see in supermarket car parks.
 This is simple because a chargepoint doesn’t need to be linked to any one resident.
 The downside is you’re tied to a particular supplier.

-Installing EV chargepoints is a great – essential, even – investment for your apartment blocks.
+Installing EV chargepoints is a great – essential, even – investment for your apartment block.

 The time will come when chargepoints are standard.
 An apartment without access to one will be tricky to sell.